jpastuszek/cli/README.md

 ### Parser behavior specifiers

 #### description 'string'
-Followed by string that will be displayed in usage output as your program short description.
+The *string* will be displayed in usage output as your program short description.

 #### version 'string'
-Followed by string representing program version that will be displayed when `--version` switch is used
+The *string* representing program version that will be displayed when `--version` switch is used

 #### switch :name [, options hash]